 On the page of Tasks, you can see all the tasks listed in ZenTao.
 You can easily filter the tasks by various labels.
-Click the title of certain task list for details.
+Click the title of a task list for details.

 4.2 Task Details

-On this page, you can find all the details about the task, including previous change log.
+On this page, you can find all the details about the task, including the history.
 There are also Actions to edit the task.

 4.4 Finish a Task

 Click Finish to finish a task.
-When the task is done, you should record the time cost.
+When the task is done, you should record the hours cost.